077Jungle/CS149-asst4/cloud_readme.md

 ### Creating a VM with 32 vCPU ###

-1. Now you're ready to create a VM instance.
+1. Navigate to your "Instances" page in AWS by selecting the correct link in the left hand menu.
 Click on the button that says `Launch Instances`.
 Choose the `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` AMI:
 ![AMI Selection](handout/AMI.png?raw=true)

 2. Choose the `m5.8xlarge` Instance Type and then click `4.
 Add Storage` on the top bar: